How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 • Re-oil thermally treated pine exterior

-• Ensure chimney connections are secure
+• Inspect chimney connections and seals

-• Check electrical components, lighting, and optional systems
+• Check electrical components and lighting

-Final Thoughts
+Final thoughts

 Let’s Discuss Your Project